-And there is plenty more where this come from.
+And there is plenty more where this comes from.
 And we haven’t even got to the New Testament yet, where there are substantial references to this kind of attack.
 The doctrine of Satan is developed further there.
 Perhaps it is because we encounter the person of Jesus Christ and the act of personal redemption He made for each of us.
-Through this we discover that we have an enemy that we were never really aware before.
+Through this, we discover that we have an enemy that we were never really aware of before.
 And guess what— he hates us!

 Some New Testament thoughts: